EricawithC/ML/README.md

 # Bitcoin Project
 The project was undertaken as part of the Advanced Data Analysis 23/24 course in collaboration with a colleague.
-The objective was to analyze the Bitcoin dataset by creating a classifier model with KNN and implementing a clustering process with K-mean.
+The objective was to analyze the Bitcoin dataset by creating a classifier model with KNN and implementing a clustering process with K-means.

 For this project, a blockchain can be seen as a list of blocks, and each block has a list of transactions.